happycoder74/adventofcode/README.md

 # Advent of Code
 Solutions for Advent of Code in different languages.
 Currently Python as main platform.
 Using this for learning new languages and to recapture old knowledge (for example C).
+Currently migrating my python solutions from another repo, why not all source files are available yet.

 ## Year 2015
 47 ⭐, mainly Python